munificent/craftinginterpreters/book/representing-code.md

 ### Enhancing our notation

 Stuffing an infinite set of strings in a handful of rules is pretty fantastic, but let's take it further.
-Our notation works, but it's a little tedious.
-So, like any good language designer, we'll sprinkle some syntactic sugar on top.
+Our notation works, but it's tedious.
+So, like any good language designer, we'll sprinkle a little syntactic sugar on top -- some extra convenience notation.
 In addition to terminals and nonterminals, we'll allow a few other kinds of expressions in the body of a rule:

 *   Instead of repeating the rule name each time we want to add another production for it, we'll allow a series of productions separated by a pipe